-Initially you may wish to informally contact a senior manager for the area of work where you have a complaint or comment.
-Alternatively, if you telephone the Broads Authority and explain that you wish to make a complaint, you will be put through to the senior member of staff best able to deal with your concerns.
+Initially you may wish to informally contact a senior manager responsible for the area of work where you have a complaint.
+You can write to us by email or letter, or use our contact form.
+Alternatively, if you phone us and say you wish to make a complaint, you will be put through to the officer best able to deal with your concerns.

-The Authority wants to improve service and resolve problems as quickly as possible.
-If your complaint is upheld, you will receive a written apology and explanation of action taken to prevent a similar thing happening again.
+We will aim to resolve any problems as quickly and fully as possible, and will respond to complaints within the timescales shown above.
+If your complaint is upheld, we will send you a written apology and an explanation of any action we are taking to prevent a similar thing happening again.

-The reply from the Chief Executive or Chairman will set out your right to contact the Commission for Local Administration in England (the Local Government Ombudsman).
-If you consider your complaint was made because the Authority had not followed procedures correctly and may have caused you an injustice, the Local Government Ombudsman can be contacted at the Oaks, Westwood Way, Westwood Business Park, Coventry, CV4 8JB.
-The website address is www.lgo.org.uk.
+The reply you receive from the Chief Executive will set out your right to contact the Local Government Ombudsman (LGO).
+If your complaint was made because you consider the Authority had not followed its procedures correctly and may have caused you an injustice, visit Home - LGO or telephone 0300 0610614.

-Occasionally your complaint will be dealt with under a different procedure.
-For details please go to Other Complaints Procedures
+Occasionally, your complaint will be dealt with under a different procedure.
+For details see Other Complaints Procedures